STUDIO OD DIST CLASSIC

 GREEN |

-The Friedman 4x12 sets the standard for modern rock cabinets.
-16-ohm Celestion G12M-25 Greenback delivers classic tonality that sits perfectly in a band.
-Captured with single SM57 and API preamp for pure punchy sound. |
+Friedman 4x12 with a 16-ohm Celestion G12M-25 Greenback.
+Classic rock tonality that fits into a band mix easily.
+Captured with a single SM57 and API preamp for a clean, punchy sound. |

 LIVE CLEAN OD DIST CLASSIC |